Slide Journal of Current Oncology and Medical Sciences (JCOMS)

 Peer review

 This journal uses double-blind peer review.
-All contributions will be initially evaluated by a scientific editor for rightness to the Journal’s instructions and scope.
 Submitted manuscripts will generally be reviewed by two or more experts who will be asked to consider the manuscript for publication, along with ethical and statistical Editors within a maximum of two weeks.
 The entire review procedure depends on receiving the Reviewers’ feedback.
 The handling Editors will reach a decision based on the Reviewers’ reports.
 The author can also suggest the names of potential qualified reviewers, but it is up to the editor to accept suggestions.
 The Editor-in-chief is responsible for the final decision regarding the acceptance or rejection of articles.
 The final decision of the Editors will be reported to the author(s).

 Intentionally falsifying information for recommended reviewers such as a false name or email address, will result in the rejection of the manuscript.